-The Company received the Food and Drug Administration's ("FDA") approval of the Pre-Market Approval ("PMA") application for Melafind® in November 2011 and in September 2011 the Company received Conformite Europeenne ("CE") Mark approval for MelaFind®.
-The Company initiated a controlled launch of MelaFind® in selected U.S. and German markets in March 2012.
-Prior to March of 2012 the Company had not generated any revenues from MelaFind®.
+The Company received the Food and Drug Administration's ("FDA") approval of the Pre-Market Approval ("PMA") application for Melafind[®] in November 2011 and in September 2011 the Company received Conformite Europeenne ("CE") Mark approval for MelaFind[®].
+The Company initiated a controlled launch of MelaFind[®] in selected U.S. and German markets in March 2012.
+In March 2012, the Company began generating revenues from MelaFind[®].

-During the second quarter of 2012, the Company continued the MelaFind® controlled launch with additional installations of MelaFind® systems in both the U.S. and Germany.
-In the U.S., MelaFind® systems were placed principally in the Northeast with additional installations in certain Southeastern, Southwestern and Middle-Atlantic states.
+During the third quarter of 2012, the Company continued the MelaFind[®] controlled launch with additional installations of MelaFind[®] systems in both the U.S. and Germany.
+In the U.S., MelaFind[®] systems were placed principally in the Northeast with additional installations in certain Southern, Mid-Western and Western states.

 The Company anticipates that it will continue to incur net losses for the foreseeable future in the commercialization of the Melafind® device, the conduct of a Post Approval Study ("PAS") evaluating the sensitivity of physicians in diagnosing melanomas and high-grade lesions and the false positive rate after using MelaFind®, the further development of Melafind® and the Company's technology and the expansion of its corporate infrastructure.
-From inception, the Company has financed operations initially through the sale of convertible preferred stock prior to becoming a public company in 2005 and subsequently through the sale of common stock
+From inception, the Company has financed operations initially through the sale of convertible preferred stock prior to becoming a public company in 2005 and subsequently through the sale of common stock.

-On June 15, 2012, the Company entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") to sell shares of its common stock with aggregate gross proceeds of up to \$20,000,000, from time to time, through an "at-the-market" equity offering program ("ATM Program") under which Cowen will act as sales agent.
-There were no shares of the Company's common stock sold through the ATM Program as of June 30, 2012.
+On June 15, 2012, the Company entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen") to sell shares of its common stock with aggregate gross proceeds of up to \$20 million, from time to time, through an "at-the-market" equity offering program ("ATM Program") under which Cowen will act as sales agent.
+As of September 30, 2012, there were 989,193 shares of the Company's common stock sold through the ATM Program for gross proceeds of approximately \$3.4 million and net proceeds of approximately \$3.3 million.
+At September 30, 2012, approximately \$16.6 million remains available under the Company's ATM Program.